 On Your Commute

-Those mini TV screens in cars are great for long trips, but when children turn on the screen as soon as they get into the car, they are missing out on tons of learning experiences and opportunities for interactions.
+Those mini TV screens in cars are great for long trips, but when children turn on the screen as soon as they get into the car, they miss out on tons of learning experiences and opportunities for interactions.
 Car rides are a great time to talk and interact and share thoughts and ideas.
-You can play I spy with your child while you drive, picking out items on the landscape to find and guess.
-This challenges children’s visual skills, which continues to refine until well after a child’s fifth birthday.
+You can play I spy with your child while driving, picking out items on the landscape to find and guess.
+This challenges children’s visual skills, which continue to refine until after a child’s fifth birthday.

-Car rides are also a great time to connect with your child no matter what age they are.
+Car rides are also a great time to connect with your child, no matter their age.
 Babies will enjoy listening to your voice as you talk, tell stories, sing songs (yes, even singing along with the radio is great).
 You are teaching your baby the pause and flow of conversation as well as new vocabulary.

 Older children can be engaged in little games such as “How many animals can you name that live on land?”
 “How many animals can you name that live in water?”
 Challenge their creativity, imagination, and ability to articulate their answers.

 It is also important to remember that you are starting to teach your child to drive just as soon as you turn that car seat around.
 They are watching and learning and modeling after you from a very young age.
 By practicing good habits such as not texting and driving, you are setting an amazing example for your child.

 At the Grocery Store